The Mongol Derby

 “It was absolutely incredible.
 I can’t believe it.
 I don’t even know where to start. the concept is great, the locals all get behind and enjoy it.
 They give us their horses to ride, these absolutely fantastic horses, so tough.
 The country just doesn’t even phase them.
 I absolutely love them.”

 ARRIVE IN ULAANBAATAR

-All riders need to arrive by the evening of the 3rd in time for the compulsory start of pre-race training the following morning.
+All riders need to arrive by the evening, in time for the compulsory start of pre-race training the following morning.